MdSponx/sb1-j3anmqjy/README.md

 ## Recent Updates

-### 3/31/2025 - Fix Firebase Error in Email Notifications
+### 3/31/2025 - Enhanced Email Notification Reliability

-Fixed an issue where Firebase couldn't load user data for email notifications:

-- Problem: Firebase functions were failing with an error when trying to load user data
+Improved the reliability of email notifications for director submissions:

+- Problem:
+  - Email notifications were not consistently being sent when new director accounts were created
+  - Different field names in the database could cause notifications to be missed

+- Solution:
-- Solution: Added robust error handling and fallbacks for database operations
+  - Enhanced the Cloud Functions with improved error handling and detailed logging
+  - Added support for multiple field names that might indicate a director account
+  - Implemented more robust status change detection

 - Implementation:
-  - Modified the email notification helper function to handle database errors gracefully
-  - Added default values for user data in case the database query fails
-  - Improved logging to better diagnose issues
+  - Updated both `onNewDirectorSignup` and `onDirectorStatusChange` functions
+  - Added comprehensive logging at each step of the process for easier debugging
+  - Expanded field detection to check for multiple possible field names:
+    - For director detection: checks `occupation`, `role`, `user_type`, and `roles` array
+    - For status changes: checks `verification_status`, `status`, and `director_status`
+  - Added try/catch blocks with detailed error reporting

+- Result:
+  - More reliable email notifications for both admin users and directors
+  - Better visibility into the notification process through detailed logs
-  - Ensured the function continues to work even if database operations fail
+  - Increased resilience to database schema variations
-- Result: Email notifications now work reliably even when there are temporary database issues

 ### 3/30/2025 - Email Notification Fix and Automation